aimeefan99/MSE803_DataAnalytics/Week4/Activity1/outlier_detection_report.md

 ## Objective

 This update adds outlier detection to the Week 4 Activity 1.1 Happiness Dashboard.
-The purpose is to check whether any country records contain unusually high or low numeric values before using the data for visualisation and interpretation.
+Outliers are data points that differ noticeably from the rest of the dataset.
+They may be caused by data entry issues, measurement problems, or genuine variability between countries.
+Checking them helps improve data quality before visualisation, reduces the risk of misleading findings, and supports a justified keep/drop decision.

 ## Method

-The analysis uses the **IQR method**, which is also used in the provided outlier sample code.
+The analysis uses the **IQR method**, following the approach demonstrated in the provided outlier sample code.
+IQR is appropriate here because it is simple, robust, and does not require the data to follow a normal distribution.

 For each numeric column: